adamnew123456/USM/README.md

 At this point, you'll want to add the line `source ~/.usm-env` to load the USM startup script, which configures `$PATH` and other variables.
 You should also add the `source ~/.usm-env` line to the end of your shell's RC file, so these variables will be set every time your shell starts.

+### Important Note For zsh Users

+zsh's default word splitting mode is not POSIX compatible, so before you dot-source `~/.usm-env`, make sure to run `setopt SH_WORD_SPLIT`.

 ## Example Usage

 The best source of documentation for USM is meant to be the man page - you should be able to run `man usm` (after sourcing `~/.usm-env`, which updates `$MANPATH`).